Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 ## Beanstalk

+automated infrastructure management and code deployment, by simply uploading, for applications and includes
+- Application platform management
+- Capacity provisioning
+- Load Balancing
+- Auto scaling
+- Code deployment
+- Health Monitoring

+AWS resources launched by Elastic Beanstalk are fully accessible i.e. you can ssh into the EC2 instances

 - multiple application versions (zip)
 - split in to tiers (web/app/db)
 - update app or config: 1 instance / % instance / immutable